Webinar Transcript:

 The primary benefit of online containers is their simplicity and ease of access compared to traditional local Docker usage.
 For those accustomed to local Docker commands like build and run, transitioning to online containers streamlines the process, offering remote access as if handling a machine via SSH or telnet, reminiscent of earlier computing practices.

 This modern approach allows developers to work on containers directly, bypassing the manual steps of building and running local containers.
 Essentially, these online containers can be seamlessly moved to production, eliminating the cumbersome local setup process.
 The key, however, lies in effective container management to fully leverage these advantages.
+While I planned a live demo to illustrate this simplicity, we're all too familiar with the unpredictability of live demonstrations.
+Nonetheless, the shift towards online containerization represents a significant advancement in development workflows, marrying the convenience of remote access with the robustness of container technology.

 Modern Workflows with Cloud-Based Development Containers